chrishales/interpgain/README.md

 ```
 os.system('buildmytasks')
 ```
 then exit CASA.
 A number of files should have been produced, including ```mytasks.py```.
-In a fresh terminal, return to your directory, reopen CASA, and type
+Reopen CASA and type
 ```
 execfile('mytasks.py')
 ```